 - Increased revenue from forestry activities

-- Lower borrowing costs
+- · Lower debt levels and borrowing costs

-- Low inflation
+- · Low inflation

-- Higher than anticipated population growth
+- · Higher than anticipated population growth

-- Increased dividends
+- · Increased dividends

 - Higher grant receipts.

 A full description of the financial variances from the Annual Plan 2015/2016 is contained in Note 36 to the Accounts in this Report.